Cell, Developmental and Molecular Biology

-Embryonic Stem Cells
+Pluripotent Stem Cells

 Adult and Foetal Stem Cells

-Laboratory training in culture and differentiation of adult stem cells is provided.
+Laboratory skills in culture and differentiation of adult stem cells is provided.
 Tutorial sessions cover ethical issues, the clinical facilities required for human stem cell transplantation and critical analysis of high profile stem cell papers.

 Translational Technologies for Stem Cells

 This module covers four core areas: